 But it’s not all bad.
 They make good use of a hero shot – an image that displays the benefits of converting to the visitor.
 In this case, it’s a happy couple receiving the keys to their new home from a realtor.

 The page also does an excellent job of showing the prospect how to get in touch with customer service if they have any questions, and of keeping the lead capture form frictionless by not asking for overly sensitive personal information.
+Here are more landing page examples from Wells Fargo.

 Unfortunately, at first glance, this Quicken Loans post-click landing page isn’t off to a great start either.
 A hyperlinked logo, along with additional links in the navigation and footer, allow visitors to escape fairly easily.